Travel Planning Resources

 Trust me, these resources will help you save a lot of time and heaps of cash along the way!

-Flights
+Finding Cheap Flights

 Google Flights | Whenever I begin looking for flights, Google Flights is always Step #1.
 It’s the most user-friendly among all the airfare search sites.
 So much information is provided when you search, such as the best options for the cheapest, fastest or best overall flight options.
 It’ll also allow you to compare the flight prices between various airlines so you know you’re getting the best deal.
-If traveling domestically, also consider checking the Southwest website directly because Southwest flight prices are not pulled into Google Flights interface (yet they offer some really affordable flights).

-Scott’s Cheap Flights | The best travel email subscription ever.
+Going (previously Scott’s Cheap Flights) | The best travel email subscription ever!
 Get notifications whenever there are mistake fares or extreme sales on flights, right to your inbox.
-Scott– whoever you are, I don’t know you, but what would I do without you…
+Scott– whoever you are, I don’t know you, but what would I do without you… sign up for free alerts here!

-The Flight Deal | My go-to flight sale site when I want to browse for places to go.
+The Flight Deal | My go-to flight sale site when I have nothing to do and want to browse for places to go.
 They have an email subscription as well.

 Secret Flying | I’ll check out this flight deal site every once in a while.
 Very similar to The Flight Deal.
 It’s awesome because it allows you to filter by departing city, destination, or both, as well as your travel timeframe.

-Priority Pass | Before heading to any airport, I’ll always check for the presence of airport lounges that I have access to through my Priority Pass membership.
-This membership buys you access to a ton of airport lounges around the world that offer meals, drinks (including alcohol), showers, comfy sofas, private wifi, and even $28 dining credit per person at participating restaurants.
-Must-have.
+Priority Pass | Before heading to any airport, I’ll always check to see if I have access to any airport lounges through my Priority Pass membership.
+This membership gets you access to a ton of airport lounges around the world that offer meals, drinks (including alcohol!), showers, comfy sofas, private wifi, and even 30-minute massages at times!

 Booking.com | This is my go-to accommodation booking site.
 This site has free cancellation and no prepayment required on reservations which is huge.
 It also has amazing abilities to filter accommodation options by rating and price.
-Honestly, it’s shaved off so many hours of endless research for me and has made booking hotels and other accommodations a breeze.
-It even have apartments / vacation homes for rent on there now!

 What I like to do to filter down options and expose the best value for money options:

-- throw on a filter of Review Score: 9+
+• throw on a filter of Review Score: 9+

-- then sort by Lowest Price First
+• then sort by Lowest Price First

-- if no decent results that fit your budget, lower the Review Score to 8+
+• if no decent results that fit your budget, lower the Review Score to 8+

 Agoda | Agoda is my favorite site for booking apartments, villas, and hostels in Asia.
 Based in Singapore, Agoda naturally has an extensive presence in Asian countries, but they do offer lodgings worldwide.
 Aside from their great prices, they’ll sometimes have additional deals from time to time, so be sure to check out their deals page before booking!